alienlebarge/alienlebargech-v3/src/articles/2023/10/weeknote202339/index.md

 - This weekend, [Machina Bristronica](https://machinabris.wpengine.com/) took place in Bristol.
 This event brings together synthesizer enthusiasts and is organized by [Elevator Sound](https://www.elevatorsound.com/).
 It's one of those events I'd like to attend someday.
 Plus, I've never been to Bristol and it seems like a beautiful city.
 - I wonder if "weeknotes" make sense and if they aren't just [notes](/notes/) that I could write as they come to mind, rather than grouping them by week.
 The disadvantage I see is that one cannot discuss a particular topic via a web mention, as a weeknote encompasses several topics.
 - The weather is incredibly hot and beautiful for the season, another thing that I find concerning from a climatic perspective.
+- The [playdate](https://www.play.date) arrived last week.
+I'm a fan of this little console.
+This week, I've been hooked on [Whitewater Wipeout](https://play.date/games/whitewater-wipeout/).
+This game is incredibly simple but addictive.
+Besides, I've set up my development environment.
+We'll see if it leads to something.